A vacation at home or a staycation is a great option when money is tight as a single mom.

 There are many miles of trails made from old railroad grades, which are very flat making them easy for even the youngest rider.
 Bike out ways being liberal with water breaks, then have some snacks or lunch and head back home.

 This is a fun free activity for the whole family.
+You can learn more about geocaching and how to find caches near you here.

 Related: How Single Moms Can Afford Travel